lightlace/cpp-docs.de-de/docs/mfc/reference/cevent-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 040985df34f2613b4e4fae29498721aef15d50cb
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: 9edadeec87cf04ae6166c173c65463d1509eb1d8
+ms.openlocfilehash: 07229413827af29688caffbff9b2ccbd6b113f4e
 ms.contentlocale: de-de
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="cevent-class"></a>CEvent-Klasse
+# <a name="cevent-class"></a>CEvent Class
-Stellt ein Ereignis-ein Synchronisierungsobjekt, das es einem Thread ermöglicht anderen darüber zu benachrichtigen, die ein Ereignis aufgetreten ist.
+Represents an event, which is a synchronization object that enables one thread to notify another that an event has occurred.

 ## <a name="syntax"></a>Syntax